CodeTheCity/Team_Yodo/README.md

 -   Enhance the risk calculation functions.
 -   Improve the accuracy of the swimmer detection model.
 -   Integrate additional data sources for more comprehensive monitoring.
--   Have areas of priority
+-   Have zone of clarity

 ## How to Use